-National Geographic's 'Afghan Girl' pleads guilty in Pakistan
+National Geographic's 'Afghan Girl' speaks

 - Sharbat Gula faces a short jail sentence and has paid a fine

-Islamabad, Pakistan (CNN)The Afghan woman known internationally as the "Afghan Girl," thanks to her appearance on a famous National Geographic cover, has pleaded guilty to falsifying documents and illegally staying in Pakistan.
+Peshawar, Pakistan (CNN)The woman known as the "Afghan Girl" for her appearance on a 1984 National Geographic cover has pleaded guilty to charges of illegally staying in Pakistan -- and told CNN that she simply wants to return to her homeland.

+"I want to go back to Afghanistan, to my hometown," Sharbat Gula said, speaking exclusively to CNN at a hospital in Peshawar, Pakistan, where she was receiving treatment for a medical condition.

+"I (am) feeling better and (my) children are in the care of the Afghan consulate, and they will come visit me soon.
+I don't want to go anywhere but Afghanistan," she said, adding that she has not been back to Afghanistan for 13 years.

+Gula, whose striking green eyes in a National Geographic cover photo made her face known around the world, was 12 when photographer Steve McCurry captured his iconic image of her living in a refugee camp for Afghan nationals in Peshawar.

+Now in her 40s, she was arrested there last week for falsifying documents and illegally staying in Pakistan.

-Sharbat Gula, now in her 40s, was sentenced to 15 days in jail and fined, her lawyer Mohsin Darwar, told CNN.
+She was sentenced to 15 days in jail and fined, her lawyer Mohsin Darwar, told CNN.
 She has already spent 11 days in jail and will be deported upon fulfilling the remainder of her sentence.

-The sentence took into account her illness, her main lawyer Mubashir Nazar said.
+The sentence took into account the fact she has Hepatitis C, the condition for which she is receiving treatment, according to Mubashir Nazar, another lawyer representing her.
 The fine of $1,100 has been paid, he added.

-Gula -- also known as Sharbat Bibi -- was arrested in Peshawar last week.
-She was denied bail by the court Wednesday.

-Naseem Kakad, the Afghan consul general in Peshawar, said in a statement Friday, "We respect the rule of law and we have paid the fine.
+Naseem Kakad, the Afghan consul general in Peshawar, said in a statement Friday: "We respect the rule of law and we have paid the fine.
+We will take her with great respect to Afghanistan on Monday."

 Last year, Gula was arrested on similar charges, but was later released.